Glasgow-ICG/open-optical-gating/README.md

 ### For users

-We are planning to build and publish this package to PyPi, so that you can install in using `pip` as you would any other package: `python3 -m pip install --user open-optical-gating`.
+In future we are planning to build and publish this package to PyPi, so that you could install it using `pip`, as you would any other package: `python3 -m pip install --user open-optical-gating`.
 However, until that time, please use the developer instructions below.

 ### For Developers

 We use Poetry, the popular python packaging and dependency management tool ([installation instructions](https://python-poetry.org/docs/#installation)).
-At time of testing we found we needed to run `poetry self update --preview` to fix a temporary bug, this may not be necessary on your system.
+At time of testing we found we needed to first run `poetry self update --preview` to fix a temporary bug, this may not be necessary on your system.

 Once poetry is installed please use the following to install all dependencies and create a python environment for development.